-These resume writing tips will help you to create a resume for teaching aboard.
-What details to include and not to include in your resume is a very critical aspect of securing an international teaching position.
+These resume writing tips will help you to create a resume for landing a job teaching abroad.
+What details to include and not include in your resume is a critical aspect of securing an international teaching position.

-Resumes can be particularly important for individuals applying to teach internationally.
+Resumes can be crucial for individuals applying to teach internationally.
 If you are applying for a job outside of your home country, your resume may even be the only thing your employer sees before you meet to sign a job contract.